mdg/pltgames-testoy/README.md

 In this example, x and y are each assigned a list of 10 random integers.
 The test will be executed once for each combination of x and y, resulting in 100 tests being run in total.

+Within tests, assertion is implied, so they are made simply by stating an expression that should be true. `a = b` will cause the test to fail if a does not equal b.

 ```
 ## get a result and test that it is the inverse of of a test function